 - 2.1.
-The purpose of this policy is to: - ensure that all applications are treated in a fair, consistent and equal manner - set a framework for how ratepayers can apply for this relief - make clear the limited criteria under which relief will be awarded - set out the delegated authority for dealing with applications - 2.2.
-Each application will be considered on its individual merit but in making a decision on the award the decision maker will give due consideration to the requirements of the Policy Framework. - 2.3.
-For the purpose of this policy a period of no more than three months, or six months in the case of industrial properties, in any 12 month period will be considered to be "a short time".
+The purpose of this policy is to - Ensure that all applications are treated in a fair, consistent and equal manner. - Set a framework for how ratepayers can apply for this relief. - Make clear the limited criteria under which relief will be awarded. - Set out the delegated authority for dealing with applications. - 2.2.
+Each application will be considered on its individual merit but in making a decision on the award the decision maker will give due consideration to the requirements of the Policy Framework - 2.3.
+This policy has been written in line with Government guidance.